 Keen to join the thousands of people starting their day with an invigorating ride to the office?
 Our 10 tips for commuters will get you off on the right foot.

 Plan your route using one of the many online tools, but don’t just look for the most direct way to reach your destination.
-Consider using dedicated cycle routes – when you’re frazzled from deadlines, it’s can be a more pleasant than dealing with backed up traffic.
+Consider using dedicated cycle routes – when you’re frazzled from deadlines, it can be much more pleasant than dealing with backed up traffic.
 Mix your routes up over the week to keep things interesting.

-Try downloading Strava to look at other people’s routes and make your commutes more fun.
+Try downloading Strava to look at other people’s routes and make your daily journey more fun.
 But don’t be too preoccupied with ride times when navigating busy stretches of road; save the racing for somewhere appropriate.

 We also love CycleStreets, which is invaluable for finding pleasant backstreet routes.
 They can be a bit convoluted, but we guarantee that CycleStreets routes will take you to parts of your city you never knew existed.